 This is a great dish to freeze for later or bring over to a loved one’s house if they don’t feel well or are busy with a new baby!

 To successfully freeze, make the recipe according to recipe directions other than baking.
 And make sure the pan is completely cooled before putting in the freezer.
 Wrap it tightly in two layers of plastic wrap.

 To reheat, bake at 350 degrees F until hot.
 This will probably take about 30 to 40 minutes to heat through

-If going straight from freezer to oven, make sure that you prep the dish in a disposable pan, since a glass or ceramic one could crack, if frozen.
+If going straight from freezer to oven, make sure that you prep the baked ziti in a disposable pan, since a glass or ceramic one could crack, if frozen.